 Ambient air monitoring results can vary considerably with wind direction (if stack emissions are blowing directly toward a monitor), and when weather conditions temporarily trap air near the surface or disperse it quickly.
 Ambient monitors can also detect VOCs or lead that come from other nearby sources.
-Despite this variability, ambient air monitors are an important data point because they reflect concentrations in the air people are breathing in the nearby neighborhoods, which vary from the levels measured by air monitors located on Water Gremlin property.
+Despite this variability, ambient air monitors are an important data point because they estimate concentrations in the air people are breathing in the nearby neighborhoods, which vary from the levels measured by air monitors located on Water Gremlin property.
 MPCA is closely tracking ambient air quality around Water Gremlin, and comparing this information with Water Gremlin's tDCE usage and stack emissions.

 Results marked with circles are below the lab's reporting limit.
 Some results are missing due to technical problems, which occasionally occur when conducting air monitoring.
 Hover over a bar or point to view the site location and hourly wind speeds and directions (measured at Minneapolis-Crystal Airport).